Wilson Goode

-Woodrow Wilson Goode Sr. (born August 19, 1938) is a former Mayor of Philadelphia and the first African American to hold that office.
+Woodrow Wilson Goode Sr. (born August 19, 1938) is an American politician and former Mayor of Philadelphia and the first African American to hold that office.
 He served from 1984 to 1992, a period which included the controversial MOVE police action and house bombing in 1985.
 Goode was also a community activist, chair of the state Public Utility Commission, and managing director for the City of Philadelphia.

 Early life

 Goode was born into a family of tenant farmers near Seaboard, North Carolina.
-His family arrived in Philadelphia in 1953 and lived in the Paschall neighborhood in West Philadelphia.
+His family arrived in Philadelphia in 1953 and lived in the Paschall neighborhood in Southwest Philadelphia.
 He was an honors student at John Bartram High School and then he graduated from Morgan State University in 1961.
 He was a member of the Reserve Officers Training Corps while attending Morgan State and entered the US Army as a First Lieutenant in the military police.
 He returned to Philadelphia and briefly worked as a manager at a building maintenance firm and as an insurance adjuster before he was hired by the Philadelphia Council for Community Development in 1967.
 He became executive director of PCCD in 1971.
 In 1967 he and his wife bought a house in the Paschall neighborhood, where he served as a deacon of Paschall's First Baptist Church.
 In 1968, he completed his graduate studies at the Fels Institute of Government at the University of Pennsylvania where he earned his master's in Public Administration.